cert-manager/trust-manager/README.md

 trust ships with a single cluster scoped `Bundle` resource.
 A Bundle represents a set of data that should be distributed and made available across the cluster.
-There are no constraints on what data can distributed.
+There are no constraints on what data can be distributed.

 The Bundle gathers and appends trust data from a number of `sources` located in the trust namespace (where the trust controller is deployed), and syncs them to